CloudLabs-MOC/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-2.md

      ![](../../media/new/github-begin-import.png)

 1. After a few moments, the newly created repository will be ready for use.
+Copy the repository URL, as it will be required in the upcoming task.

    ![](../../media/new/github-import-new-repo.png)